Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 & \int_C \vec F(\vec r) \cdot d\vec s \\\\ &= \int_{C(a)}^{C(b)} (F_x(t) x'(t)+ F_y(t) y'(t) + F_z(t) z'(t) )dt \\\\ &= \int_{C(a)}^{C(b)} \vec F(t) \cdot \vec r'(t) dt
 \end{align}
 $$

+The line integral of a force (or component of a force) that is _perpendicular_ to the path along which the force is applied is zero.
+For instance, given a force dependent on $y$, applied on a path along the $x$ axis, the line integral - and therefore the work done - is zero.

 In higher dimensions, Newton's 2nd Law can be written as: